Godland (film): Plot

 In the late 19th century, Danish priest Lucas is tasked with traveling to Iceland (at the time a Danish territory) and building a church in a Danish settlement.
-He takes a camera to document the land and travels by boat with several Icelandic laborers and a translator, who is Lucas's only ally and connection to the rest of the group.
+He takes a camera to document the land and travels by boat with several Icelandic laborers and an interpreter, who is Lucas's only ally and connection to the rest of the group.
 When they arrive, they meet their guide, Ragnar, who harbors a distrust of Danes.

-While traveling, the group encounters a deep and raging river that, despite Ragnar's warnings, Lucas insists they ford.
-Both the translator and a large cross fall off his horses, and the translator drowns.
-They bury him in a shallow grave that is soon unearthed by the rising tide.
-Grief-stricken Lucas becomes withdrawn and sullen, praying for God to allow him to return to Denmark.
+While traveling the group encounters a deep and raging river which, despite Ragnar's warnings, Lucas insists they ford.
+Both the interpreter and a large cross fall off his horses and the interpreter drowns.
+They bury him by covering him with earth, which is soon dispersed by the rising tide.
+Grief-stricken, Lucas becomes withdrawn and sullen, praying for God to allow him to return to Denmark.
 He faints from exhaustion and falls off his horse, and the group has to carry him the rest of the way on a makeshift stretcher.
-Later, the group is shown to have arrived at the settlement where Lucas is nursed back to health by a man named Carl and his daughters, Anna and Ida.
+Later, the group is shown to have arrived at the settlement, where Lucas is nursed back to health by a man named Carl and his daughters, Anna and Ida.

-The village comes together to build the church and celebrates occasions within it.
-When a couple marries, Lucas refuses to perform the ceremony as the church is yet unfinished.
-During the wedding reception, traditional wrestling games are played and Carl chooses to go against Lucas, who wins and is then made to fight Ragnar, where there is a palpable tension.
+The villagers come together to build the church and celebrate occasions within it.
+When a couple marry, Lucas refuses to perform the ceremony as the church is yet unfinished.
+During the wedding reception, the men engage in traditional wrestling games and Carl chooses to go against Lucas, who wins and then faces Ragnar, where there is a palpable tension, but the outcome is not shown.

 As Lucas befriends Ida and develops an attraction to Anna, his horse goes missing and is later shown to be dead.
 When the church is completed, Ragnar finds Lucas outside the village and requests that a photo of him be taken before he leaves, but Lucas refuses and insults him.
 Ragnar makes a confession in Danish, including confirming that he had killed Lucas's horse.
-Lucas snaps and attacks him, bashing Ragnar's head against the rocks and killing him.
-Lucas returns to Anna and discards his camera equipment, and the two have sex.
-Carl warns Anna not to get involved with Lucas.
+Lucas snaps and attacks him, and as they fight, he bashes Ragnar's head against the rocks and kills him.
+Lucas returns to Anna and discards his camera equipment, and she seduces him and they have sex.
+Next morning, Carl warns Anna not to get involved with Lucas.

 During Lucas's first service in the finished church, Ragnar's dog interrupts by continuously barking outside.
-When he goes out to quiet it, he slips in mud and dirties his robes and face.
+When Lucas goes out to quiet it, he slips in mud and dirties his robes and face.
 Lucas steals one of Ida's horses and flees.
-Carl pursues him despite Anna's request that he not harm Lucas.
+Carl pursues him, ignoring Anna's request that he not harm Lucas.
 Carl catches up to Lucas and stabs him to death, saying that everyone will believe he simply fell off the horse.
-Some time later, Ida finds Lucas's skeleton and tearfully tells him that he will soon be part of nature.
+Months later, Ida finds Lucas's skeleton and tearfully tells him that he will soon be part of nature.